TerraDharitri/chain_updates/golang_updates/drt-repos/drt-go-sdk-abi-0.3.0/README.md

-# mx-sdk-abi-go
+# drt-go-sdk-abi

-ABI components and ABI-aware codecs for interacting with MultiversX smart contracts (using Go).
+ABI components and ABI-aware codecs for interacting with Dharitri smart contracts (using Go).